thebrokenapp/api-architecture/securing-apis/https/README.md

 This will create a private key for your CA (myCA.key) with encryption.
 You'll need to set a password for this key
-Remember this password - as it will be needed everytime to sign any certificate
+Remember this password - as it will be needed everytime to sign any certificate `-aes256` adds extra layer of password protection on CA's private key.
+CA private key is highly sensitive as its used to sign requestor's public key
 ```bash
 openssl genpkey -algorithm RSA -out ~/myCA/private/myCA.key -aes256
 chmod 400 ~/myCA/private/myCA.key